-Types of Acne We Treat at The Rendon Center
+What Types of Acne Are Treated at The Rendon Center?

 Treatment for acne varies depending on several factors.
 First, diagnosis of the specific type of acne can make way for proper treatment solutions.
 Types of acne that may be present include:

 Once the type of acne has been diagnosed, then our doctors can determine the severity of the condition.
 Severe cases may need more aggressive treatment than milder cases of acne.
 Mild cases are often improved with the development of a skincare regimen that includes mild cleansers and topical therapies.
 Severe cases may do well with topical treatment combined with systemic therapies.
 With a quality dermatologist, patients get on track with appropriate treatment and will notice a dramatic improvement over the course of time with good compliance.

 Why Choose Rendon Center for My Acne Treatment?

 All of these services are readily available at the Rendon Center for Dermatology and Aesthetic Medicine.
 Patients can speak to their dermatologist about combining any of these treatments with their systemic and topical therapy for dramatic results in a shorter period of time.

 Acne occurs when follicles become clogged with dead skin cells, oil, and bacteria.
 These blockages result in blackheads, whiteheads, pustules, papules, and other types of pimples.

 Many people experience more acne breakouts in their teens due to hormonal changes that cause an overproduction of sebum (oil) that clogs the pores.
 Some women also experience acne flare-ups during menopause, pregnancy, or at certain times in their menstrual cycles.
 Hormonal acne typically occurs in the T-zone (the nose, forehead, and chin).